 I have used WealthEngine in three prior capital campaigns.
-In each case it took time to “sell” the idea of investing in this kind of “high tech” prospect research to the organization’s leadership and to members of the Board.
-Some were reluctant.
+In each case, it took time to sell the idea of investing in this kind of “high tech” prospect research to the organization’s leadership and to members of the Board.
+Some were very reluctant.
 They felt this kind of information-gathering might constitute an invasion of privacy.
 But the fact is, the information WealthEngine draws upon is all publicly-available.
 WealthEngine abides by strict ethical guidelines.

 In the case of each nonprofit with which I worked, it was eye-opening how WealthEngine showed us we were focusing on the wrong prospects.
 For instance, those who get a lot of attention in the media may not be your best prospects, nor the most capable, in the end.

-It does take time to learn how to interpret the data uncovered, and to research and evaluate each prospect in even greater detail.
-WealthEngine provides its data by running your list of donor and prospective donor names and addresses through their sophisticated system.
+It also takes time to learn how to interpret the data uncovered by firms like WealthEngine, and to research and evaluate each prospect in detail.
+WealthEngine provides its data by running your list of donor and prospective donor names and addresses through their databases.
 But it is up to each organization to learn on its own how to use/evaluate the data (Microsoft Access is a software program that can help you there).
-Be prepared for that.
+Be prepared for that!
+Patience is a virtue.

-In the end, WealthEngine’s services turned our major gift campaigns on their heads.
-For those of us who struggle with “donor burnout,” seemingly no prospects at all (never say never), and a lack of knowledge about the backgrounds and interests of our donors and prospects, this might just be the service for you.
+WealthEngine turned our major gift campaigns on their heads.
+For those of us who struggle with “donor burnout,” seemingly no prospects at all (never say never), and a lack of knowledge about the backgrounds and interests of our donors and prospects, this kind of service is one you should investigate.